eitanyaffe/hpipe/README.md

 ```

 3. Set the environment variable HPIPE_DIR to point to the hpipe dir.
-For example, if using bash, add the following line to your .bashrc:
+For example, if using bash, you can add the following line to your .bashrc:
 ```
 export HPIPE_DIR=/work/hpipe
 ```

 4. Add the script `$HPIPE_DIR/hpipe.pl` to your path.
-To do that, either copy the
+To do that either copy the
-script to some common directory (e.g. /usr/local/bin) or add $HPIPE_DIR to your
+script to some common directory (e.g. /usr/local/bin), or add $HPIPE_DIR to your
 path.

 ## Quick Start and Usage

-To verify hpipe has been successfully installed run the following:
+To verify hpipe has been successfully installed run the following commands:

 1. Start an hpipe container.
 Each project requires a separate container.
 ```
 ./hpipe.pl start -c config/template/basic.cfg
 ```

 2. Infer anchor-union pairs.
-This should take around 10 minutes.
+This should take less than 10 minutes for the test dataset.
 ```
 ./hpipe.pl run -c config/template/basic.cfg
 ```

-3. Close the container.
+3. When done close the container.
 ```
 ./hpipe.pl stop -c config/template/basic.cfg
 ```